seynur/blog/_posts/2024-02-16-rba-with-mitre-attack-app-for-splunk copy.md

 ---

-# Navigating the Implementation of a Splunk (with Enterprise Security) Project
+# Navigating Splunk Implementation (with Enterprise Security): A Practical Approach

 ## Introduction